-There are two main types of brakes which can be used on our trikes; drum brakes and disc brakes.
+There are two main types of brakes which can be used on ICE’s trikes; drum brakes and disc brakes.
 Both brake types will stop the trike well and have advantages and disadvantages, which brakes are right for you depends on you and how you intend to ride the trike.

 Drum brakes are reliable, low maintenance and aerodynamic with very little of the brakes mechanism out in the wind as it is all encased in the hub shell.
 The long lasting brake shoes can go tens of thousands of miles between replacement and require very little maintenance other than some cable adjustment as they slowly wear down.

 Most of ICE’s trikes use 90mm Sturmey Archer drum brakes they are powerful and very reliable.
 Ideal for fully loaded touring and have great stopping power especially for heavier riders and for people looking to do a lot of touring with heavy camping loads.